The Best Metroid Prime Bosses

 Over the years the Metroid series has had some remarkable boss battles.
-The climatic fight with Mother Brain at the end of Super Metroid, the endless duels with Ridley, the downright disturbing face-peeling antics against Nightmare X in Metroid Fusion, boss battles have created some of the most memorable moments in the series.
-But in my opinion, no where else has the series nailed boss fights more than in the Metroid Prime Trilogy.
-The first-person perspective made shooting fun and intuitive whilst the array of visors and gadgets also allowed the developers to play around with how you fought each boss, and improving the puzzle element of the fights.
+The climactic fight with Mother Brain at the end of Super Metroid, the endless duels with Ridley, the downright disturbing face-peeling antics against Nightmare X in Metroid Fusion, boss battles have created some of the most memorable moments in the series.
+But in my opinion, nowhere else has the series nailed boss fights more than in the Metroid Prime Trilogy.
+The first-person perspective made shooting fun and intuitive whilst the array of visors and gadgets also allowed the developers to play around with how you fought each boss and improving the puzzle element of the fights.
 So, with that in mind, here are the top 10 boss fights in the Metroid Prime Trilogy.

 10. Flaahgra (Metroid Prime)

-The first proper boss fight in Metroid Prime gets the game off to good start.
+The first proper boss fight in Metroid Prime gets the game off to a good start.
 The main point of interest in this battle is the mechanics of the fight.
-Making a decent fight based around the morph ball has been a constant struggle for the series, and certainly the fight with the Spider Guardian in Metroid Prime 2 is testament to that (*shudder*).
+Making a decent fight based around the morph ball has been a constant struggle for the series, and certainly, the fight with the Spider Guardian in Metroid Prime 2 is a testament to that (*shudder*).
 Flaahgra is pretty easy to beat once you work out what to do, although there is always the moment of panic when it wakes up after being stunned and you are scrambling to get to the entry points for the morph ball in time.

 9. Chykka (Metroid Prime 2: Echoes)